-Stopping by an Accident on a Balmy Evening…
+Stopping by a Crash on a Balmy Evening…

 Fountain Ave. seemed unusually crushed, even at rush hour.

 As I rode up the hill towards Hyperion, the cars parted and I saw a woman lying on the ground in front of a white compact car.

 How was it that a handful of people were standing around and no one was talking to her or trying to help her?

 I got off my bike next to her and asked if someone had called 911.

 The woman on the ground was crying on the phone in Spanish to her father.

 I was hit by a car, dad, and it hurts so much.
 I was hit by a car.
 It hurts.
 It hurts…